TEMPLE CITY POODLES

 Poodles are wonderful, comical dogs who love to be an active part of the family.
 They are a social breed by nature.
 Having such an intelligent, versatile breed calls for families who will provide regular exercise and mental stimulation, such as trick training, puzzle toys, hiking, and frequent walks.
 However, keep in mind that each dog is an individual, and some will be couch potatoes while others could run for miles.
 There is almost assuredly a Poodle that will fit each and every lifestyle.
 Poodles are one of the most popular dogs in the world for a reason!

 3. Poodles are prone to barking.
 While they are exceptionally smart and can be trained to minimize barking, Poodles are known to be a very alert breed with a love for vocalizing.
-If you do not mind barking, or you are willing to put in some extra training to curb the behaviour, you and a Poodle will get along just fine. ;)
+If you do not mind barking, or you are willing to put in some extra training to curb the behaviour, you and a Poodle will get along just fine.

 4. Poodles need fair amounts of exercise, and are known for being medium/higher energy dogs.
 Ideally, they should go on at least one 30-60 minute walk each day.
 On days when this is not possible, games of fetch outdoors or mind games can be just as beneficial.
 Remember the importance of keeping your dog at a healthy weight--no matter the breed!
 It will prevent cancers, diabetes, and heart issues, as well as keep your dog occupied and out of trouble.
 A tired dog is a good dog.

-5. Poodles have a lot of "drive."
+5. Poodles have a lot of drive.
 This means they are easy to motivate, making them an easier breed to train.
 Many Poodles will work for both food and toys, which can be used to suit different methods of training, and provide different outcomes.

 Picture